al2wang/al2wang.github.io-3/about.md

 math: true
 ---

 Hi there!
-I’m Alex Wang, a passionate high school student exploring the realm of science, maths, and programming.
+I’m Alex G.Y.Wang, a passionate high school student exploring the realm of science, maths, and programming.

 ### A brief profile